Vinashu/RimWorldRPG/chapter_01_core.md

 If the Story Die shows a **10**, something dangerous happens.
 *   **Effect**: You suffer a **Bane** on your next roll, or it will affect your stress level or mood.
 *   *Narrative*: You shot the mechanoid perfectly (Tier 3), but your barrel overheated.
 Your next shot will be harder.
-*   *Marratove*: You work harder to finish a section of the wall (Tier 3), but you are too tired and feel stressed.
+*   *Narrative*: You work harder to finish a section of the wall (Tier 3), but you are too tired and feel stressed.

 ### Inspiration Points
 You can spend an Inspiration Point to: